dotnet/designs/accepted/2021/workloads/workload-installation.md

 Given that for some installers we won't be able to automatically, we should make it easy to install the same workloads that were installed for a previous version of the .NET SDK.
 If there are workloads that were previously installed, we should also print a message as part of the first run experience telling the developer how to update them.

-We will use the `dotnet workload update` command for this.
-This means that if there are any workload installation records for the current SDK feature band, it will update them.
-Otherwise, it will use the workloads installation records from the most recent SDK feature band prior to the current one that has any workload installation records, and install those workloads.
+We will use the `dotnet workload update --from-previous-sdk` command for this.
+This command will use the workloads installation records from the most recent SDK feature band prior to the current one that has any workload installation records, and install those workloads.

-We will print a message on first run suggesting updating the workloads in the following cases:
+We will [print a message on first run](https://github.com/dotnet/sdk/issues/19060) suggesting updating the workloads in the following cases:

 - A new feature band of the SDK was installed.
 This will be if the following are both true:
   - There are no workload installation records for the current SDK feature band
   - There are workload installation records for any SDK feature band prior to the current one
+  - In this case, the message should suggest running `dotnet workload update --from-previous-sdk`
 - A patch to the SDK was installed which updated the baseline workload manifest.
 This is likely to happen for workloads that are shipped in sync with the .NET SDK, such as Blazor.
 We will detect this by:
   - From IAL: Get list of workload installation records for the current SDK
   - Map these via the workload manifests to workload packs that should be installed
   - Check if all those packs are installed.
 If any aren't then print the the message
+  - In this case, the message should suggest running `dotnet workload update`

 ## Updating the workload manifests